Gynko/ColoredCodeEditor/README.md

 # Colored code

-## A vanilla react component to enhance the presentation of code on our websites.
+## A react component to enhance the presentation of code on our websites.

 ![Colored Code Editor](https://i.imgur.com/StINA2X.png)

 ### Features:

-* Colored code colors the text that we input, depending on the keywords.
+- Colored code colors the text that we input, depending on the keywords.
-* People can change the theme.
+- People can change the theme.
-* You can have a placeholder code, and people can type in code too.
-You can lock the editing too.
+- You can have a placeholder code, and people can type in code too.
-* Reset code to the default placeholder code.
+- Reset code to the default placeholder code.
-* It features 2 elements: the code editor and the console.
+- It features 2 elements: the code editor and the console.
 Both are optional.
-* Optional line count.
+- Optional line count.
-* Live coloring: we can type in the editor box and keywords are recognised and colored on the go.
-* Tab Size Preference - mobile optimizations?
+- Tab Size Preferences - mobile optimizations.

 ### Component structure:

     .
     ├── src
         ├── ColoredCode
         │   ├───ColoredCode.js
         │   └───ColoredCode.styles.js